On this page:

 - All furniture must be present, assembled, and available for use.

 At the conclusion of the fall semester and during Winter Break, room inspections will be conducted by staff in order to assess whether rooms and common spaces are prepared for occupancy.
 Students are asked to set their spaces to “move-in” condition before leaving for break because the new resident(s) who move into their space may arrive on campus before they return in January.
-If the living spaces are not in "move-in" condition, students will be asked to return to campus to clean the space and be subject to a fine.
+If the living spaces are not in "move-in" condition, students will be asked to return to campus to clean the space and/or be subject to a cleaning fee.

 Before departing campus for the summer, students must clean their entire room and/or apartment and remove all non-college furniture and trash.
 All furniture that was dismantled must be reassembled.